send money international transfer remittance

 There are major differences in the time it takes before the person can collect the money.
 When you send money with money transfer services like Western Union, Moneygram, and Ria, the money is ready to be collected by the recipient within minutes.
 Money sent to a mobile wallet or bank account can also be completed within minutes if the recipient’s bank supports instant payments and the service provider is connected to the relevant network.

 Bank transfers from a Swiss bank account to a foreign one can take much longer.
+The transfer is relayed through one or more correspondent banks before the money is credited to the recipient's account.
 You should count on several days for bank transfers within Europe.
 Bank transfers to other continents can take as long as one to two weeks.

 How much does sending money to other countries cost?